golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 }
 ```

 Then a negotiation process starts.
-This is an automated process, based on the parameters defined by the user in the requestor script and `ya-provider's` logic.
-In this process, both the requestor and the provider respond with their proposals until all parameters are agreed upon.
+In actual implementation, each side of the negotations responds only with a half of the `proposal` that contains the content that originates from that party, so Requestor respond only with the updated `demand` part and Provider only the updated `offer` part.
+This is an automated process, based on the parameters defined by the user in the requestor script and `ya-provider's` configuration.
+This process is continued until all conditions are agreed upon, or either of the party disengage i.e. due the signing an `agreement` with another entitiy.

 ```bash
 ProposalResponded {